ripaaf/anime-image-checker/README.md

 see [Q&A](#qa).

 ## how to install
-first clone this repo by using :
+first clone this repo by using : *(im using python version 3.11.9)*
 ```
 git clone https://github.com/ripaaf/anime-image-checker.git
 ```